emergingtechstrust/emergingtechstrust/_posts/2019-01-02-interviewing-jyotsna-gupta.md

 Be it a coder, or a designer, or an evangelist, there's always a way to contribute to Open Source.

-Satish >> <b><i>That's really nice Jyotsna.
+Me >> <b><i>That's really nice Jyotsna.
 I am glad to see the recent rise in Open source culture in India and hopefully, if this trend goes on then we all would learn a lot from this.
 Can you tell us a bit about your projects in Golang? </i></b>

 <b>Jyotsna >></b> Coffebeans gave me the wonderful opportunity to dive deep into Golang.
 I work on a domain